mniebling/table-tennis-api/README.md

 Ubuntu server commands:

-1. Run DB in background: `rethinkdb --bind all &`
+1. Run DB in background: `rethinkdb --bind all --no-http-admin &`
 2. Bring it to foreground (to kill): `fg`